igorkulman/coding-journal/content/post/2018-09-26-automating-ios-development-and-distribution-workflow.md

 * each push to Gitlab causes the app to build and run all the unit and UI tests
 * each merge of a pull request causes the app to build, create an ad-hoc IPA and deploy it to a build distribution system

+In terms of the Gitlab's `.gitlab-ci.yml`, omitting some pre-build stuff like restoring Carthage cache, setting environment variables, etc. it may be just two phases, one running unit tests on all branches and the other doing build and deploy on the develop branch.

+{{% gist id="053b5d140194e20c5845e166a86b6e0c" file="gitlab-ci.yml" %}}

 I use [Fastlane](https://fastlane.tools/), it is a great tool I really recommend.
-In my case it logs into the Apple account, downloads or regenarets the provisioning profiles that are needed for the builds, build sthe app, runs all the unit and UI tests, creates and distirbutes the IPA.
+In my case it logs into the Apple account, downloads or regenerates the provisioning profiles that are needed for the builds, build sthe app, runs all the unit and UI tests, creates and distributes the IPA.

 In the deploy stage I also use a [Fastlane plugin to add a "BETA" word and build number to the app badge before build](https://github.com/HazAT/badge) so testers can easily distinguish if they use the AppStore or the development version.